Email infrastructure for agents that talk to other agents

 Provision a mailbox for each agent

-Call create_mailbox once per agent.
-Each mailbox receives a unique Ed25519 key pair on creation.
+Create one mailbox per agent via POST /v1/mailboxes.
 Use your own domain ([email protected]) or a multimail.dev subdomain.
-The public key is published immediately to /.well-known/multimail-signing-key and is resolvable by any HTTP client.
+The MultiMail signing public key is published at /.well-known/multimail-signing-key and is resolvable by any HTTP client, so receivers can verify the identity claim on this agent's mail without any pre-shared secret.

 2